MolaAlleseasy/blog-1/content/post/9-apps-to-rule-them-all.md

 ## What categories will I test and rate the apps in?

-I have decided to test and rate five different categories (by now):
+I have decided to test and rate these five different categories (by now):

 * Content
 * Accesibility
 * Usability